Solarite

 3. Temporary Modifications: You can modify any node temporarily, as long as you restore its previous position and attributes before render() is called again.

 Following these guidelines ensures that Solarite's rendering system continues to work correctly alongside your manual DOM operations.
+This example creates a list inside a div element and demonstrates which manual DOM operations are allowed:

-Under the Hood: How Solarite Works
+How Solarite Works

 Understanding how Solarite works internally can help you write more efficient components and debug issues more effectively.